-If you are facing a military divorce in Charleston, attorney Stephan Futeral has handled family law cases for over 20 years.
-Before becoming a Charleston military divorce lawyer, Mr. Futeral served in the US Army and the Army National Guard.
+If you are facing a military divorce in Charleston, lawyer Stephan Futeral has handled family law cases for over 29 years.
+Before becoming a military divorce lawyer in Charleston, Mr. Futeral served in the US Army and the Army National Guard.
 As a former member of the armed forces and as a lawyer, Mr. Futeral understands the issues involved when dealing with a military divorce in Charleston.
 This article covers many of those issues.

-Residency and Family Court Jurisdiction in South Carolina
+Residency & Family Court Jurisdiction in South Carolina

 Issues may arise whether South Carolina’s family courts have jurisdiction over the parties based upon the couple’s residency.
 Typically, military personnel are not stationed in their hometown, they do not take up permanent residency at their duty station, or they are likely to be transferred or deployed to other duty stations.
 Under South Carolina law, if one spouse lives in another state, the other spouse must have lived in South Carolina for a year to file for a divorce here.
 To make matters more complicated, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) provides that the family court has jurisdiction over custody and support issues when a child has lived in South Carolina for at least six months.
 If the child is less than 6 months old, other factors come into play including which state the parties conceived the child.
 In one military divorce handled by Mr. Futeral, the client lived in South Carolina for less than a year, but the child had been in South Carolina for 6 months.
 Under those circumstances, the family court in Charleston had jurisdiction to issue orders regarding the mother’s custody of the child and for child support, but the court did not have jurisdiction to order the sailor to pay alimony or to grant the parties a divorce.
 The service member tried to use the issue of jurisdiction to his advantage by refusing to consent to allow a South Carolina family court judge to decide issues of alimony and the divorce.
 However, using military regulations, the military commanded the service member to pay spousal support, and ultimately the service member later consented to jurisdiction in South Carolina.